-The Imperial Irrigation District’s Energy Department collaborated and prepared the Integrated Resource Plan (IRP) for 2013-14.
+The Imperial Irrigation District’s Energy Department collaborated and prepared the Integrated Resource Plan for 2019-30.
 The goal of the document is to address the requirements of the IRP guidelines under Senate Bill 350.
 It also provides the Energy Department with an integrated approach to identifying the generation and power system resources needed to sustain IID’s overall mission to continue as a fiscally responsible public agency providing reliable, efficient and affordably priced water and energy service to the communities it serves.
-More specifically, the Energy Department’s objectives for the document are to provide the following:

 - A development of IID’s overall resources optimization plan, complete with an IID overall expansion plan that includes: